akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Beatrice met his gaze.
 “Yes, my lord.”

-“Good.”
+“It is good.”
 He rose, moving toward the fire.
-“You have heard of his work and his silence.
-You have heard what he has done when watching was not enough.”
+“Sooth, you have heard of his work and his silence.”
 His voice was quiet, but it carried.
-“Now I ask you: what would you have me do?”
+“And now I ask you: what would you have me do?”

 Beatrice’s heart was loud in her ears.
 She looked at the king, then at her father, then at Godfrey.